-Trustees' Week 2012 Introduction to grants Grants enable many voluntary and community organisations to provide services that make a real difference to people’s lives.
+Social Enterprise UK Academic Phrasebank Introduction to grants Grants enable many voluntary and community organisations to provide services that make a real difference to people’s lives.
 Finding and applying for grants takes time and many grants come with strings attached that require careful management.
 NCVO aims to simplify funding for voluntary organisations and the Funding Central website provides a list of opportunities, funding advice and support and much more.
 What are grants?
 Grants are subsidies.
 Grant funding is changing with increasing levels of competition and some funders preferring to offer contracts or loans.
 Purpose of grants Grants offer the opportunity to undertake activity that cannot generate enough income to cover its costs.
 Grant challenges Help with applying for grants There are over 8,000 grant giving bodies in the UK, so choosing where to apply can seem like a daunting task.

 The Connected Cause | Converging technologies.
 Helping nonprofits.
 CRM & Social Media for NonProfits Top ten tips 1.
 Registering and creating your profile Registering on Funding Central will allow you to save your searches and sign up to the weekly newsletter with customised funding and finance alerts.
 To register, you will need to tell us some information about you.
-This will create your personalised profile.
-You can also add information about your organisation.
 To register, click on the Not registered?
 Once you’ve created your profile you can use the information to pre-fill your funding searches, using either your personal details or your organisational details.
 Back to top 2.
 Funding Central offers users two ways of searching for funding and finance opportunities - it is worth taking a few moments to think about which one would be best suited to your level of experience and your organisation.
 The Guided Search has been specifically designed for those who are relatively new to fundraising and asks a series of simple questions.
+The Advanced Search is aimed at those who are more experienced in fundraising.
 3. 4.
-5. Others ways to refine your search results include: 6.
-7. 8.
-9.
+5. You can use the Keyword search to look for specific words such as a programme name.